memirkaraaslan/DSA210_Term_Project__Sleep_Quality/README.md

 **Planned Tools for Data Logging**:
 - Manual input into a spreadsheet application (e.g., Excel or Google Sheets).
 - Galaxy Watch for biometric and sleep quality measurements.
+- Potential Future Integration with APIs or Apps.

 **Note**: Data collection will begin shortly and is planned for a duration of 2-3 weeks.